Ecommerce SEO: An Advanced Guide

-Your product category pages are your most important landing pages.
+Ecommerce category page SEO is vital because these are some of your most important landing pages.
 Too many ecommerce sites use templates that limit custom text fields in favor of product thumbnails and image carousels.
 This makes it difficult for the page to rank for competitive search queries.

 Even among global retailers, it’s common to find category pages that are:

 - Not optimized to specific keywords